 PPML - RCWA is a project which implements the SM-RCWA, based on the formalisms of [a-d].

-Two groups of functions are available: one is for 1-d patterns, the other for 2-d patterns.
+Three groups of functions are available: one is for 1-d patterns under TM polarization, another is for 1-d anisotropic (biaxial) patterns, the third for certain 2-d patterns.

-For 1-d patterns, currently available are functions for the calculation of
+For 1-d TM patterns, currently available are functions for the calculation of

 i) intensity reflectance, transmittance, and layer-by-layer absorbance

 iii) the E and S fields inside the structure